Grand Canyon Hotels and ToursGrand Canyon Hotels | Grand Canyon Tours | Las Vegas Grand Canyon Tours

 Open All Year

 To camp in the park in a location other than a developed campground on the rim you must obtain a permit from the Backcountry Information Center, this includes Bright Angel Campground at Phantom Ranch.
 All campsites in the Inner Canyon require a backcountry permit.
 Applying well in advance is recommended although a small number of permits are sometimes available for the same day.
-There is a fee of $10 per permit plus an additional fee of $5 per night per person.
+There is a fee of $10 per permit plus an additional fee of $8 per night per person.
+Camping in the Grand Canyon requires planning ahead for Backcountry Permits.

 More information on camping in the Backcountry.